Skip to main content

 How do I know if my Costa Mesa home has galvanized pipes?

 Look for rusty or discolored water when you first turn on a faucet, low water pressure, or visible silver-gray pipes with threaded fittings in your garage or crawlspace.
 Most Westside Costa Mesa homes built before 1960 originally had galvanized steel.
-Call us at (714) 894-6520 for a free assessment — we're right here on Harbor Blvd.
+Call us at (714) 894-6520 for a free phone consultation — we're right here on Harbor Blvd.

 What causes slab leaks in Costa Mesa homes?